theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

 At the end of this work, you will have:

-1. Chosen a data storage approach in Azure
-2. Created an Azure Storage Account
+1. Create an Azure Storage Account
-3. Explained Azure Data Lake Storage
+2. Explain Azure Data Lake Storage
-4. Uploaded data into Azure Data Lake
+3. Upload data into Azure Data Lake

-> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
-Document the Lab number, note the technology, Describe the issue, and what was the resolution.
-Save this document as you will refer back to it in a later module.

 <!--
 ## Exercise 1: Choose a data storage approach in Azure